nata1993/tarbimise_graafik/readme.md

 ## Limitations

 Application uses JavaScript!
-Without enabling JavaScript in your browser, only HTML will be loaded.
+Without enabling JavaScript in your browser, only HTML and CSS will be loaded.